Rubberverse/qor-caddy/README.md

+> [!WARNING
+> This shouldn't be used in production yet as I had no chance to test it throughoughly.
+Though if you want to test it, feel free to do so, it's probably fine to use.

 ## What's this
 Singular Dockerfile `Caddy.Dockerfile` that spins up [xcaddy](https://github.com/caddyserver/xcaddy), builds plugins from a list and then runs on a rootful/rootless user inside the container.